tradergu/tradergu.github.io/_posts/2025-12-27-equity-vs-bull-call-spreads.md

 - Entry: ~99.55
 - Stop: ~83.44
 - Target: ~125
-- Time horizon: 6–12 months

 This is not a momentum trade.
-It is a **structure-based swing** designed to give price time to work.
+It is a **structure-based swing** designed to give price room to work, with risk defined by the stop-loss rather than by time.

 ---